cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

     ![navigate to container templates](../../common/img/navigate-to-container-templates.png)

     You will see a list of all currently available templates.
-CloudForms periodically retrieves the list of available templates from OpenShift to make sure the CloudForms inventory is always up to date.
+CloudForms periodically retrieves the list of available templates from OpenShift to make sure the CloudForms inventory is up to date.

 1. Click on the "cakephp-mysql-example" template

     ![cakephp-mysql-example](../../common/img/container-template-cakephp-mysql-example.png)

-    :warning: ***WARNING***Double check you're NOT using the "cakephp-mysql-persistent" by accident.
+    :warning: ***WARNING*** Double check you're NOT using the "cakephp-mysql-persistent" by accident.
 This template will fail because the OpenShift environment in this lab does not have persistent storage.

 1. Click on ***Configuration*** -> ***Create Service Dialog from Container Template***